OpenNebula/website/content/product/cluster_configuration/storage_system/local_ds.md

 - If the image is not there, it checks the _central cache_.
 - If the image is not in either cache, the host retrieves it from the Image Datastore on the Front-end.

-Once downloaded, the image is stored in both the _local_ and _central_ caches for future use.
+Once the cache manager downloads the image, this is stored in both the _local_ and _central_ caches for future use.

 ![><](/images/local_ds_cache.png)